 Removal Plan | Recycle, flat-pack | Reuse parts, refurbish |

-Temporary units solve three pain points.
+Temporary units1 solve three pain points.
 First, speed: I can print, die-cut, and ship them in days from my Guangzhou lines.
-Second, cost: the board is cheap, so a buyer like David at Barnett Outdoors can launch each new crossbow without draining budget.
-Third, flexibility: his engineer tweaks artwork at the last minute; I update the print file and run a new batch before the rig hits the shelves.
+Second, cost2: the board is cheap, so a buyer like David at Barnett Outdoors can launch each new crossbow without draining budget.
+Third, flexibility3: his engineer tweaks artwork at the last minute; I update the print file and run a new batch before the rig hits the shelves.
 Their weakness is strength.
 A humid hunting expo can warp the shelves by week four.
 That is fine if the show ends on week three.
 I treat them as single-season tools, then break them down, recycle the paper fibers, and move to the next idea.

 Why is it important to maintain displays?